Reviewed: the Garmin Tactix Delta

 That brief overview, however, doesn’t really do justice to the fact that the Garmin Tactix is a superb hiking watch.
 With detailed, full-colour maps; the ability to show latitude and longitude alongside any one of a number of different grid reference systems; route following; altimeter and barometer; three-axis compass; and half a dozen different navigation options, it’s probably the best hiking wearable out there, with functionality that you’d usually need a handheld device to get.

 Because most of that functionality is more about navigation in general than hiking specifically, and the navigation functionality is available both standalone and within any outdoor activity type, I’ll discuss that more in a separate section.

-First off, one of the big benefits of the Garmin Tactix (or Fenix Pro) is the presence of pre-loaded, full colour maps.
-These are both detailed city maps with streets, shops, restaurants and other points of interest, as well as decent topographical maps, and more can be purchased or downloaded from Garmin to cover almost anywhere in the world.
+First off, one of the big benefits of the Garmin Tactix Delta (or Fenix Pro) is the presence of pre-loaded, full-colour maps.
+These are detailed city maps with streets, shops, restaurants and other points of interest, as well as decent topographical maps, and more can be purchased or downloaded from Garmin to cover almost anywhere in the world.

 There are numerous slightly different navigation options available, but they can be roughly broken into three types:

 To begin with, you can find particular items around you; food and drink locations, fuel stations, and other points of interest (all marked using the Global Positioning Satellite system).
 You can search for these by name, scan the map for them, or look up particular categories.
 Then, once you select one, you can navigate to it using turn-by-turn navigation along streets.
 You could think of this as sort of the ‘Google maps’ option.
 It works great and, because it uses pre-downloaded maps, can be really handy in areas where you don’t have any 4G.